Genius loci: Modern fantasy

-Adaptations of the original concept of the genius loci appear in some works of modern fantasy.
+Adaptations of the original concept of the genius loci appear in some modern fantasy works.

 Tom Bombadil in The Lord of the Rings has been described by Tolkien scholar Tom Shippey as the genius loci of the Old Forest, a wooded land bordering the Shire.

 In the Dungeons and Dragons 3.0 edition book the Epic Level Handbook, the genius loci is a malign, powerful ooze that mimics the landscape and has no intelligence of its own.
-It can magically enslave a visitor, whose mind affects the genius loci's behaviour.
+It can magically enslave a visitor whose mind affects the genius locis behaviour.
 It is spontaneously generated when a place is undisturbed for a long time.

 In The Dresden Files, a genius loci is an elemental spirit of a place.
-The island of Demonreach has its own genius loci, also named Demonreach, which is omniscient with regards to its own island.
+The island of Demonreach has a genius loci, also named Demonreach, which is omniscient regarding the island.
 Wizards can form a spiritual connection with a genius loci and the place it represents.

 The Rivers of London series of novels by Ben Aaronovitch feature many beings described as genii locorum, primarily those of the River Thames and its tributaries.